IgorGrieder/TIL/concepts/streams.md

 ## Conclusion

 Sometimes we tend not to think about memory in general, but in controlled environments it is always crucial to understand what would happen when scale hits.
-If you have anything to comment about it or you would like to share ideas about the topic leave a comment!
+If you have anything to comment about it or you would like to share ideas about the topic leave a comment below!